natebarksdale/natebarksdale.github.io/src/content/blog/2010-02-04-an-archipelago-of-churches-one-pebble-at-a-time.md

 description: An incredible account of a unique tradition in Montenegro's Bay of Kotor, where devotion and geology intertwine through the art of throwing stones into the sea.
 emoji: ⛪
 tags:
+  - ⛪ Religion
+  - 🌍 Culture
-  - 🪨 Islands
+  - 🌍 History
-  - 🌊 Vessels
+  - 🌊 Adventure
 haiku: |
   Stones by the sunset
   Faith builds new land on waves